bxparks/acetimec/README.md

 error occurs, the function returns `kAtcErrGeneric`, otherwise it returns `kAtcErrOk`.
 The `fold` parameter is usually 0.
-However, during a DST shift (described above), a `fold=0` indicates the first occurrence of the local wall clock, and `fold=1` indicates the second occurrence of the local wall clok.
+However, during a DST shift (described above), a `fold=0` indicates the first occurrence of the local wall clock, and `fold=1` indicates the second occurrence of the local wall clock.

 The `atc_zoned_date_time_from_local_date_time()` converts the date-time components defined by the `AtcLocalDateTime` to the `AtcZonedDateTime`, taking